-- Once contacted by the student meet with the student during the first enrolled course(s) to review and approve the initial POS - Review preparation and expectations for practicum courses - Clarify program requirements, policies, and procedures - Review registration process utilizing SPA - Review policy and procedure for requesting a leave of absence - Document in eSTAR that the POS has been approved - Document in eSTAR a summary of the advising appointment - Remind the student to contact the academic advisor (e.g., email/phone) prior to the start of the next registration term to confirm their plan to register for the next two modules/semester and to verify the next course(s) for which they will be registering
+- Meet with the student no later than five weeks prior to the end of the first enrolled module/semester to review and approve the initial POS. - Review preparation and expectations for practicum courses. - Clarify program requirements, policies, and procedures. - Review registration process. - Review policy and procedure for requesting a leave of absence/course withdrawal - Document in eStar that the POS has been approved. - Document in eStar a summary of the advising appointment. - Remind the student to contact the academic advisor (e.g., email/phone) prior to the start of the next registration term to confirm their plan to register for the next two modules/semester and to verify the next two courses for which they will be registering. - Notify the SSC of approval of POS.